Bashlenix/portfolio/README.md

 - **Operating Systems:** Linux, macOS, Windows

 ## 💻 Projects

 - **Rename Tool:** Built a Python-based command-line utility that replaces spaces in file and folder names with underscores, simplifying access and enhancing compatibility, particularly for command-line usage and automation workflows.
 - **File Organizer:** Created a React-based command-line tool that efficiently sorts and categorizes files into designated folders based on their extensions, promoting a cleaner and more organized directory structure.
 - **Youtube Clone:** Built a front-end clone of YouTube using HTML and CSS, honing skills in layout design, and user interface (UI) structuring.
 - **Task Tracker:** Developed a task tracker application with React, focusing on component-based architecture, state management, and user interaction.
 - **Meme Generator:** Created a meme generator app using React, allowing users to customize images with text, improving skills in dynamic content rendering, state management, and user input handling.

 ## 🤝 Let’s Build Something Great Together

-I’d love to chat about how my skills and passion can contribute to Carealytix’s mission.
-Thank you for taking the time to explore my application, and I look forward to the possibility of collaborating on your next big healthcare tech solution!
+I’d love to chat about how my skills and passion can contribute to your mission.
+Thank you for taking the time to explore my application, and I look forward to the possibility of collaborating on your next big tech solution!

 Drop me a message.
 Let's connect! 🤩